mtuwtf/polcon/README.md

 **rm -P /var/www/cgi-bin/staff.txt**

-This README is finished.
 I've done a run through on a totally new system following the above directions and had no issues importing emails and testing token input.
-Next, I will work on the [Wiki](https://github.com/mtuwtf/polcon/wiki) to include images to round out this documentation.
+Please visit the [Wiki](https://github.com/mtuwtf/polcon/wiki) for more documentation.